 HOW DO P.A.I.N.T. internshipS WORK?

 Arts Integration Menomonie (A.I.M.) partners with local schools and organizations as part of its P.A.I.N.T.
 (Program for Arts Integration for New Teachers) internship program.
-In P.A.I.N.T., pre-service teachers work in paid internships to teach arts-based classes in the Menomonie community during each college semester.
+In P.A.I.N.T., university students work in paid internships to teach arts-based classes in the Menomonie community.

 The PAINT program employs a tiered structure for internships, using a “step system” approach as interns progress toward independent teaching.